hoakusa/front-end-handbook/README.md

 #Word of the author
 If you like my work, put likes.
 Also subscribe for updatings.
 It is important for me!
 #Help
-If you liked this collection, please donate to me to steam of dollars.
+If you liked this plug-in, please donate to me to steam of dollars.
 I very need your help.
 Thanks!
+(My emal on PayPal - melnik909@ya.ru)
 ##Contact info
   * [my sait](http://stas-melnikov.ru)
   * [linkedIn](https://www.linkedin.com/in/melnik909)